-The Five Count recently had a chance to speak with actor Michael Fishman.
-Michael is best known for his role as “D.J.
-Conner” on the TV shows Roseanne and The Conners.
-He’s also appeared in films like A.I.
-Artificial Intelligence and Undrafted.
-See him in the new season of The Conners on ABC every Tuesday night!
+The Five Count recently had a chance to speak with actress Lecy Goranson.
+Lecy is best known for her role as “Becky Conner” on the TV shows Roseanne and The Conners.
+She’s also appeared in films like Boys Don’t Cry, How to Make an American Quilt, and TV shows like Sex and the City and Inside Amy Schumer.
+See her in the new season of The Conners on ABC on Wednesday nights!